Jeremy2001-chen/HPCexp/README.md

 ## sgemm

-Speed up single core matrix power.
+Speed up single-core matrix power.

-Shoule be the Intel CPU, which contain AVX512 instrction.
+It should be the Intel CPU, which contain AVX512 instruction.